Safeguarding and Prevent

-- Mr Waters (Vice Principal) will act as the Prevent Single Point of Contact (SPOC) and as such will be the lead for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.
+- Mr Harris (Designated Safeguarding Lead) will act as the Prevent Single Point of Contact (SPOC) and as such will be the lead for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism.

-- The Deputy Designated Safeguarding Leads (Mr Jones, Ms Hobbs, Mr Waters Mrs Molloy, Mrs Golding or Mrs Wrigley) should be contacted if Mr Waters isn’t available and someone is concerned regarding matters pertaining to extremism and/or radicalisation or related issues.
+- The Deputy Designated Safeguarding Leads (Mr Jones, Ms Hobbs, Mr Waters Mrs Molloy, Mrs Golding or Mrs Wrigley) should be contacted if Mr Harris isn’t available and someone is concerned regarding matters pertaining to extremism and/or radicalisation or related issues.

 - The Prevent Training that has been undertaken by all staff and governor representatives

 - IT monitoring and filtering systems are used both passively to block users from accessing inappropriate websites/fora and proactively to identify the use of a library of key words by users of school equipment which can then be acted on quickly and effectively

-- The school has integrated Prevent into its Safeguarding Policy
+- The school has integrated Prevent into its Child Protection and Safeguarding Policy

 - Relevant approaches/polices have been adopted/amended in order to limit the opportunity of extremist speakers and events taking part in school or students/staff being subjected to such out of school on visits.